Eric Bieniemy: Minnesota Vikings

 Following UCLA's 2005 Sun Bowl victory, Bieniemy accepted a position as running backs coach for the Minnesota Vikings in the NFL.
-During his time with the Vikings, Adrian Peterson, led the NFC in rushing with 1,341 yards in 2007 and also in 2008 with 1,760 yards, which was also top in the NFL.
+During his time with the Vikings, Adrian Peterson led the NFC in rushing with 1,341 yards in 2007 and also in 2008 with 1,760 yards, which was also top in the NFL.
 Bieniemy was given the title of assistant head coach in 2010.

 Return to Colorado

 On December 2, 2010, Bieniemy returned to Colorado as offensive coordinator under head coach Jon Embree.
-Bieniemy was offered the head coach position in 2020 at Colorado but declined.
+Bieniemy was offered the head coach position in 2020 at Colorado but he declined.

 Kansas City Chiefs

-In 2013, Kansas City Chiefs head coach Andy Reid hired Bieniemy to be the running backs coach.In 2018, Reid promoted Bieniemy to offensive coordinator to succeed Matt Nagy who had been hired as the head coach of the Chicago Bears.
+In 2013, Kansas City Chiefs head coach Andy Reid hired Bieniemy to be the running backs coach.
+In 2018, Reid promoted Bieniemy to offensive coordinator to succeed Matt Nagy who had been hired as the head coach of the Chicago Bears.
 In Bieniemy's first season as the Chiefs offensive coordinator, the Chiefs were first in the NFL in yards per game and points scored.
 The Chiefs scored the third-most points in a season in NFL history with 565.
 Additionally, Chiefs quarterback Patrick Mahomes became the second quarterback in NFL history, along with Peyton Manning, to throw for 5,000 yards and 50 touchdowns in a season.
 The Chiefs reached the 2018 AFC Championship Game where they lost to the New England Patriots.
 In 2019, Bieniemy won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
-In 2022, Bieniemy won his second Super Bowl with the Chiefs after defeating the Philadelphia Eagles 38-35 in Super Bowl LVII.
+In 2022, Bieniemy won his second Super Bowl with the Chiefs after defeating the Philadelphia Eagles 38–35 in Super Bowl LVII.

 Washington Commanders

-In 2023, Bieniemy signed a two-year contract with the Washington Commanders to be their assistant head coach and offensive coordinator.
-He has full playcalling duties, something he shared under Chiefs head coach Andy Reid.
+On February 17, 2023, Bieniemy signed a two-year contract with the Washington Commanders to be Ron Rivera's assistant head coach and offensive coordinator.
+He was given full playcalling duties, something he did not share under Chiefs head coach Andy Reid.
+At the conclusion of his first season with Washington, the Commanders finished with a 4–13 record.
+Bieniemy's offense ranked 21st in average yards per game.
+Bieniemy was not retained by newly hired head coach Dan Quinn following the season.

+UCLA (second stint)

+In February 2024, Bieniemy was named the associate head coach and offensive coordinator at UCLA.
+He was dismissed on December 5, 2024, after UCLA finished their season 5–7, ranking 117th in yards per game and 126th in points scored per game.

+Chicago Bears

+New Bears head coach Ben Johnson hired Bieniemy to be the running backs coach ahead of the 2025 season.

 Personal life

-Bieniemy and his wife, Mia, have two sons, Eric III and Elijah.
-A nephew, Jamal, played basketball at the University of Oklahoma and University of Texas El Paso.
+Bieniemy and his wife have two sons.
+His nephew, Jamal, played basketball at the University of Oklahoma and University of Texas El Paso.
 He also is a member of Omega Psi Phi.